xuese2019/AzeriteUI_Classic/README.md

 * Twitter: [@GoldpawsStuff](https://twitter.com/goldpawsstuff)

 ## **Recommended addons:**
-* Real Mob Health for WoW Classic: [www.curseforge.com/wow/addons/real-mob-health](https://www.curseforge.com/wow/addons/real-mob-health)
+These are some addons we feel go very well together with our user interface.
+They are not required, but we recommend them as they further enhance the look and functionality in a non-intrusive manner.
 * Enhanced World Map for WoW Classic: [www.curseforge.com/wow/addons/enhanced-world-map-for-wow-classic](https://www.curseforge.com/wow/addons/enhanced-world-map-for-wow-classic)
 * Immersion for WoW Classic: [www.curseforge.com/wow/addons/immersion](https://www.curseforge.com/wow/addons/immersion/files/all?filter-game-version=1738749986%3a67408)
+* H.H.T.D for WoW Classic: [https://www.curseforge.com/wow/addons/h-h-t-d](https://www.curseforge.com/wow/addons/h-h-t-d/files/all?filter-game-version=1738749986%3a67408)

 ## **Frequently Asked Questions:**
 ### **It's so big, how can I scale it down?**